Duck Butter: Plot summary

-Nima is an actor beginning work on her first major film, directed by Mark and Jay.
+Naima is an actor beginning work on her first major film, directed by Mark and Jay.
 She struggles to connect with the material, and has a conversation about it with Mark and Jay, who imply that it is due to a lack of vulnerability on her part.
-After taking a friend to a date at a gay bar, Nima meets Sergio, an esoteric girl who performs a song at the bar.
+After taking a friend to a date at a gay bar, Naima meets Sergio, an esoteric girl who performs a song at the bar.
 After going home with Sergio and her friends, the two have sex.
 While discussing relationships, Sergio proposes the idea of spending 24 hours with a person - including having sex once per hour - in order to 'fast forward' a relationship and get to know a person as quickly as possible.
-Nima is uncomfortable and declines, but continues to be intrigued by the idea the next day after the freedom she felt with Sergio.
+Naima is uncomfortable and declines, but continues to be intrigued by the idea the next day after the freedom she felt with Sergio.

-Nima receives a call that she has been replaced on the movie.
+Naima receives a call that she has been replaced on the movie.
 That evening, she spontaneously decides to return to Sergio's house and take her up on her offer.
-Sergio is reticent, but decides to go through with it after Nima promises not to leave.
+Sergio is reticent, but decides to go through with it after Naima promises not to leave.
 Over the course of the evening, the two create art, have sex, and discuss their feelings on life, sex, and previous relationships with both men and women.
-Sergio is more adventurous and unburdened by societal pressures, while Nima struggles with her insecurities.
+Sergio is more adventurous and unburdened by societal pressures, while Naima struggles with her insecurities.
 At different points throughout the night she feels excited by Sergio's free spiritedness, but frustrated by her aggressive frankness, both conversationally and sexually.